If you are already a member of the veg scheme and need to contact us, email us

 Can I claim a discount or use vouchers to pay for my order?

-Yes, we offer a pensioners' discount of 20% off the price of your bags.
-Contact us to apply.
+Yes, we offer a pensioners' discount of 20% off the price of your bags for those who need it.
+Contact us if you would like to apply.
 And we accept Healthy Start or Rose Vouchers as full or part payment for veg or fruit bags and to pay for fruit and vegetables at the farmers' market.
 Just email or call us and we can set that up for you.

 What should I do if there's a problem or my bag is missing?